PaulioRandall/scarlet-go/lexor/symbol/README.md

 2. The line separator terminals are hardcoded into the package because the program is only expected to work on platforms using those line separators.
 3. Any error results in a panic because all errors that can occur are errors made programming to the SymbolStream interface --or errors in the implementation--.

-The API is not ment to know anything about how language being scanned except that its code may be written over multiple lines.
+This package is not ment to know anything about the text being scanned except that it may be written over multiple lines.
+For simplicity and lack of requirement, no back tracking functionality is provided.